Skip to content

 • Check: Enable debug output in query detection to see if methods are found

-Issue: Methods not properly namespaced
+Issue: Methods not properly prefixed

-• Check: Debug tree structure before/after modification
+• Check: Debug tree structure to verify test IDs have correct format

 Issue: Duplicate method names causing confusion